 Although filing Chapter 7 Bankruptcy or Chapter 13 Bankruptcy may seem overwhelming, for many it is an opportunity for a “Fresh Start”.
 We are here to help you get through the bankruptcy process.
 Our experienced, local bankruptcy attorney will help you every step of the way!

 CHECK OUT ATTORNEY LLOYD’S PROFILE AND RATINGS ON AVVO!

 This website contains attorney advertising created by Aaron M. Lloyd, Esq. and is for informational purposes only.
-This site and its information is not legal advice, nor is it intended to be.
+This site and its information is not legal advice.
 Please feel free to get in touch with us by email, letters, or phone calls.
 Contacting us does not create an attorney-client relationship.
 An attorney-client relationship will only be created by a fully executed written agreement.
 Until an attorney-client relationship is established, please withhold from sending any confidential information to us.
 Aaron M. Lloyd, Esq. is licensed to practice in the state of California.
 Thank you.